 McKenna Haase has a necklace that says “Remember why you started.”
-Never have those words meant more than the last 15 months.
+Never have those words meant more than in the last 15 months.

 That fire never left.
 It led Haase into the 305 Sprint Car ranks and then to the 360 Sprint Car division at the famed Knoxville Raceway.
 She also built a strong brand off the track, which led to strong sponsorship for her self-owned team.